openharmony/ark_ts2abc/README.md

 ts2abc is a front-end tool in the ARK Runtime Subsystem.
 It converts JavaScript(JS) files into ARK bytecode files.

-For more infomation, see: [ARK Runtime Subsystem](https://gitee.com/openharmony/docs/blob/master/en/readme/ARK-Runtime-Subsystem.md).
+For more information, see: [ARK Runtime Subsystem](https://gitee.com/openharmony/docs/blob/master/en/readme/ARK-Runtime-Subsystem.md).

 ## Directory Structure<a name="section161941989596"></a>